Daniel Kelly (Wisconsin judge)

-He was appointed by Wisconsin Governor Scott Walker in 2016 to fill the unexpired term of Justice David Prosser Jr., but lost re-election for a full term in 2020 to Jill Karofsky.
-He is a candidate in the 2023 Wisconsin Supreme Court election on April 4, 2023.
+He was appointed by Wisconsin Governor Scott Walker in 2016 to fill the unexpired term of Justice David Prosser Jr., but lost election for a full term in 2020 to circuit judge Jill Karofsky by a margin of 10.5%.
+In 2023 he again stood as a nominee for the court, losing against circuit judge Janet Protasiewicz by a margin of 11%.

 Early life and education

 Born in Santa Barbara, California, Kelly grew up in Arvada, Colorado.
-He moved to Wisconsin in 1982 to attend Carroll University, where he graduated in 1986 with degrees in political science and Spanish.
-He attended Christian Broadcast Network University School of Law (now called Regent University School of Law), where he was founding editor-in-chief of the law review, graduating in 1991.
+He moved to Waukesha, Wisconsin, in 1982 to attend Carroll College, where he graduated in 1986 with degrees in political science and Spanish.
+He attended the evangelical Christian Regent University School of Law, where he was founding editor-in-chief of the law review, graduating in 1991.

 Legal career

 After law school, Kelly clerked for Wisconsin Court of Appeals judge Ralph Adam Fine for one year, then for the United States Court of Federal Claims for four years.

 From 1998 to 2013, Kelly worked as a litigator at Reinhart Boerner Van Deuren, a law firm headquartered in Milwaukee.
 While there, he represented a variety of corporate and political clients.
 In 1999, he represented University of Wisconsin student Scott Southworth in Board of Regents of the University of Wisconsin System v.
 Southworth, a United States Supreme Court case regarding the constitutionality of mandatory student activity fees to fund activist groups at public universities.
 Later in his private practice career, he represented Republicans in the Wisconsin Legislature in lawsuits over the 2010 legislative redistricting in Wisconsin.

 Kelly left Reinhart in 2013 to serve as vice president and General Counsel for the Kern Family Foundation, a conservative nonprofit in Waukesha County.

 In 2014, he left the Kern Family Foundation to co-found a private practice firm, Rogahn Kelly, LLC.
 He stayed there until his appointment to the Wisconsin Supreme Court.